Saint Joseph's University: Community service organizations

-Publications and media
+Student publications and media

-Saint Joseph's University publishes the official alumni SJU Magazine three times a year.
-Standalone magazines are published once a year for the Haub School of Business (Haub School Review) and College of Arts and Sciences (Intellect).
-The Hawk, the university's student newspaper, is published weekly during the fall and spring semester.
-Students that take a class called news reporting is the writers in the hawk and also the members of the club are writers.
-The Hawk is fully run by students with help from the professors.
-This is a club and class that prepares you for journalism and editorial skills in the future.
-The Crimson and Gray Literary Magazine showcases the best of student fiction, poetry, and artwork in an annual publication; students and faculty may download the magazine for free (from the organization's website) or pick one up from select locations around campus.
-The Drexel Library has a newsletter called Library Lines.
-The Saint Joseph's University Press prints books and articles written by faculty and other authors.

-Radio 1851
+The Hawk, the university's student newspaper, was founded in 1930.
+Articles are published weekly during the fall and spring semesters.

+The Crimson and Gray Literary Magazine showcases student fiction, poetry, and artwork.
+The Crimson and Gray Literary Magazine was first founded in 2002, but was forced to take a two-year hiatus over 2020 and 2021 as a result of the COVID-19 pandemic.
+Students review submissions and publish the magazine, with two students serving as co-editors.

-Radio 1851 is Saint Joseph's University's student-run radio station and plays a variety of genres, including indie rock, rap/hip-hop, country, and electric dance music.
+Radio 1851 is Saint Joseph's University's student-run radio station.
+It plays a variety of genres, including indie rock, rap/hip-hop, country, and electric dance music.
 The station began in 1922 as WSJR, the first college radio station to broadcast on AM, and moved to FM in the 80s.

 Greek life

-Saint Joseph's University recognizes eight social Greek organizations and two co-educational, professional Greek organizations.
-Approximately 21% of undergraduates are affiliated with a social fraternity or sorority.
+Saint Joseph's University recognizes fourteen social Greek organizations and six co-educational, professional Greek organizations.
+Approximately 22% of undergraduates are affiliated with a social fraternity or sorority.
 No Greek housing is provided by the university.

-Active social fraternities

-Social sororities

-No sorority has ever been closed or otherwise dormant.

-Professional and honorary fraternities
+Club sports

+Saint Joseph's University recognizes 30 clubs, intramural sports, and fitness programs.
+It competes in the Philadelphia City 6 Extramural Classics.
+The women's ice hockey team is a club sport at Saint Joe's, but is recognized by the Delaware Valley College Hockey Conference (DVCHC) as a Division III sport.

 Athletics

-Saint Joseph's University is the home of the Hawks, its athletics program.
+Saint Joseph's University is the home of the Hawks, the university athletics program.
 The school colors are crimson and gray.
-SJU fields teams in 20 varsity sports in Division I of the National Collegiate Athletic Association.
+SJU fields teams in 21 varsity sports in Division I of the National Collegiate Athletic Association.
 The Hawks are part of the Atlantic 10 Conference.
 Since the Atlantic 10 does not support men's lacrosse, the Hawks play in the Northeast Conference for that sport only.

-Along with the Atlantic 10, Saint Joseph's is a member of the Philadelphia Big 5, which intensifies local rivalries within Philadelphia city schools.
-Its effect on Saint Joseph's causes intense games with Temple University, Villanova University, the University of Pennsylvania, and inter-conference rival LaSalle University.
+Along with the Atlantic 10, Saint Joseph's is a member of the Philadelphia Big 5.
+The other member schools of the Philadelphia Big 5 are Temple University, Villanova University, the University of Pennsylvania, Drexel University, and inter-conference rival LaSalle University.

-Saint Joseph's is also a member of the City 6.
-Similar to the Big 5, the City 6 comprises the entire Philadelphia Big 5 plus Drexel University, which did not participate in Division I athletics until 1973.
-In addition to official team rivalries, the local colleges also compete in various extramural sporting events to crown a City 6 Champion.